Charlotte vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 24, 2021

 Middle Tennessee Stats and Trends

-- The Blue Raiders have turned the ball over three times, two fewer times than the 49ers have forced turnovers (5).
+- The Blue Raiders have three giveaways this season, while the 49ers have five takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.